-Laminate is a great, inexpensive option in comparison to other countertop surfaces.
+Laminate countertops are a great, inexpensive option in comparison to other countertop surfaces.
 There are over one thousand different laminates available.
-With the popularity of granite and quartz, laminate manufacturers have created laminates that look just like stone.
+With the popularity of granite countertops and quartz countertops, laminate manufacturers have created laminates that look just like stone.
 Some even have a slightly pitted finish to resemble the feel of granite.
 A formed backsplash is available on laminate counters, but the popular trend at this time, is without a back and a tiled backsplash is put on the wall after the counter is installed.

 Laminates are known for their extended durability because they can take a lot of wear and tear.
 For a little extra money, a special finish in on a variety of colors to make them more scuff and stain resistant.